 The statue of Hermes on display at the Olympia Archaeological Museum

 Treasury of the Megarians

-Romans added many new buildings to the sanctuary, including Nymphaion, and continue the tradition of Olympic Games.
+Romans added many new buildings to the sanctuary, including Nymphaion, and continue the tradition of the Olympic Games.
 During the Roman period, the games were open to all citizens of the Roman Empire.

 Located near the Temple of Hera, Nymphaion (also known as the Exedra of Herodes Atticus) was a magnificent two-story semi-circular building that housed a fountain.
 It was built in 150 CE by Herodes Atticus, a Greek aristocrat who became a Roman senator, to honor of his wife Regilla.
 Placed inside the niches on the walls of this building are the statues that included the statues of Roman Emperors Hadrian, Marcus Aurelius, Antoninus Pius, and Herodes Atticus and his family members.
-At each end of the building there were two circular Naiskos (small temples).
+At each end of the building, there were two circular Naiskos (small temples).

 Ruins of Nymphaion

 This building served as the water reservoir for the sanctuary during the Roman period.
 An aqueduct brought the water from a spring a few miles away and stored in a semi-circular basin located in front of the building.
 The water was then distributed to the rest of the sanctuary through pipes.

 The image shows the marble statue of a bull that was a votive offering at the Nymphaion and is now on display at the Olympia Archaeological Museum.